A place where the historic industries mix with modern developments pushing forward towards the future.

 The roads are gridded, the front porches open, and the tree-lined streets filled with stories of America’s history.

-Whether you’re coming to Erie to visit family and friends, to work, or to just enjoy a vacation, this guide to the best things to do in Erie, Pennsyvania will help you plan your itinerary with ease.
+Whether you’re coming to Erie to visit family and friends, to work, or to just enjoy a vacation, this guide to the best things to do in Erie, Pennsylvania will help you plan your itinerary with ease (if you want to cut to the chase, this awesome Lake Erie fishing experience is a must-do).

 WANT TO CONQUER THE ALL-AMERICAN BUCKETLIST?